Before & After School

 -

-(1) full-day Faculty & Staff Professional Development Day November 6 (JC, LS, & MS)
+(1) full-day Faculty & Staff Professional Development Day November 3 (All School)

 Students enrolled in either the 5-day PM or the 5-day AM & PM option do not need to register for the additional Holiday Care Package - Holiday care is included in that option.

 An EDC "Drop-in" is an opportunity for students to stay after school as a one-off schedule change.
 Parents can choose between two options: Drop-in until 4:30 PM or until 6:00 PM.
 Drop-ins can be scheduled up to two weeks in advance through the Extended Day Registration System.
 At least a 24-hour notice is requested.
-The Drop-in option is not available for AM EDC.
+The Drop-in option is not available for AM EDC or on Holiday Care Package days.

 Drop-in Pricing: